onap/sdc/docs/configuration.rst

         # Password for accessing Cassandra
         password: {{cassandra_password}}

-        # Does an ssl should be used
+        # Should ssl be used
         ssl: false

         # Location of .truststore file